aaronriekenberg/camel-websocket/README.md

 Running:

-Start programs in the order above, then go to http://localhost:9090 to see JMS -> websocket -> browser.
+Start the programs, then go to http://localhost:9090 to see JMS -> websocket -> browser.